We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Is Wegovy similar to the diabetes drugs Ozempic, Trulicity, and Victoza?
 Why isn’t Wegovy also used for diabetes?

 Wegovy, Ozempic, Trulicity, and Victoza all belong to the same group of drugs, called glucagon-like peptide-1 (GLP-1) receptor agonists.
-These drugs work in similar ways, but Wegovy isn’t approved for diabetes treatment.
+These drugs work in similar ways, but only Wegovy isn’t approved for diabetes treatment.

 If you’d like to know more about how these medications compare, talk with your doctor or pharmacist.